Lost Horizon (1973 film): Soundtrack

 In his 2013 autobiography, Bacharach cites Lost Horizon as very nearly ending his musical career.
 He stated that the songs worked when taken in isolation, but not in the context of the film.
 The Bacharach-David partnership, which had been long and both critically and financially successful, was effectively terminated by their experiences working on the score.
 Bacharach felt that the producers were sanctioning weakened versions of his music, and he attempted to exert greater influence over what was being developed.
-However, this led to him being banned from the editing suite at Todd-AO.
+However, this led to his being banned from the editing suite at Todd-AO.
 Bacharach felt that he had been left to defend his position alone, and that Hal David had been inadequately supportive.
 This led to an exchange of lawsuits, destroying their professional relationship.
 Bacharach's own versions of several of the songs appeared on his album Living Together (1974).

 Of the lead actors, only Kellerman, Van and Shigeta perform their own singing.
 Kennedy was coached by Bacharach but was not used as a vocalist in the finished film.
-Hussey, Finch and Ullmann were dubbed by Andra Willis, Jerry Whitman and Diana Lee respectively.
-Some of the children who provided the singing voices of the Shangri-La children were Alison Freebairn-Smith, Pamelyn Ferdin (a popular child actress of the 1960s and 1970s, who was the original voice of Lucy Van Pelt in the Peanuts TV specials), Harry Blackstone III, David Joyce and Jennifer Hicklin.
+Hussey, Finch and Ullmann were dubbed by Andra Willis, Jerry Whitman and Diana Lee, respectively.
+Some of the children who provided the singing voices of the Shangri-La children were Alison Freebairn-Smith, Pamelyn Ferdin (a popular child actress of the 1960s and 1970s, who was the original voice of Lucy Van Pelt in the Peanuts animated specials), Harry Blackstone III, David Joyce, and Jennifer Hicklin.

 The soundtrack was more successful than the film, peaking at No. 56 on the Billboard 200.
 Commercially successful singles were issued of both the title song, performed by Shawn Phillips, and "Living Together, Growing Together" by The 5th Dimension, the latter being the band's last top 40 hit on the Billboard pop charts.
 The song "Things I Will Not Miss" was covered by Diana Ross and Marvin Gaye during recording sessions for the 1973 album Diana and Marvin.
 Tony Bennett recorded "Living Together, Growing Together" and "If I Could Go Back" for MGM/Verve.
 Richard Harris sang "If I Could Go Back" to the original musical arrangement made for the movie in the 1973 TV special Burt Bacharach in Shangri-La.
-Herb Alpert recorded an instrumental cover of "I Might Frighten Her Away" on his album "You Smile The Song Begins".
+Herb Alpert recorded an instrumental cover of "I Might Frighten Her Away" on his album You Smile – The Song Begins.

 Production

+Background

 Ross Hunter made his name producing remakes at Universal, including Magnificent Obsession and Imitation of Life.
-Lost Horizon had been adapted on Broadway as Shangri-La in 1956.
+Lost Horizon had previously been adapted onstage as Shangri-La in 1956.